strangerstudios/pmpro-state-dropdowns/readme.txt

 Not all countries may be fully supported regarding the State/Province list.
 If you find a fault with your country's State/Province list, please post it in the GitHub issue tracker here: https://github.com/strangerstudios/pmpro-state-dropdowns/issues

 == Changelog ==
+= 0.4.4 - 2024-01-05 =
+ * ENHANCEMENT: Moved Kosovo out of state options for Serbia. (@andrewlimaza)
+ * ENHANCEMENT: Added states for Singapore and United Kingdom. (@andrewlimaza, @ipokkel)
+ * ENHANCEMENT: Adjusted how we detect we're on the checkout page to be more reliable. (@andrewlimaza)
+ * REFACTOR: Moved away from using a PHP global for state options and moved to a helper function to get a list of all states for all countries `pmprosd_states()` (@andrewlimaza)
+ * BUG FIX: Fixed an issue where the `pmpro_default_country` would not be set for the Shipping Add On. (@andrewlimaza)

 = 0.4.3 - 2023-10-05 =
 * BUG FIX: Fixed an issue where the states/provinces dropdown wouldn't populate on page load.